Jackrose320/Automod-Classifier/README.md

 *Note, this file has already been loaded and is the complete model with all data trained (this is why it is so large!).
 It would be a pain to download it, so think carefully before downloading without changing the model parameters.*

-3. Then, run classify_post.py with the necessary JSON files added (and the output JSON changed).
+3. Then, run sh run_all.sh with the necessary JSON files added (and the output JSON changed) in query.py.

 ## What does this do?